 More walk ideas near Fowey and Polperro will be at the end

-A Guide To The Coastal Walk From Fowey To Polperro
+Route Description for The Coastal Walk from Fowey to Polperro

 I mentioned in tips, to first go to the Fowey Pier in the town centre to find out where the boat runs from.
 This is me speaking from experience.
 I had checked the website before hand, which said that the daytime boats run from the Whitehouse Point Quay from May onwards.
 It was now mid May.
 That pier is a bit out of the town centre, so I got myself over there and waited.
 After about 40min of waiting, I realised something was wrong.
 Although it was indeed May, I thought about how there are other services out in the west who start their summer schedule at the end of May.

 I have since looked at their website again, and this time it’s more specific of when in May they mean (the 16th…I was here just before that).
 Maybe other people got caught out as well.